 In fact, the only thing better for your head than listening to music is playing it.
 Once researchers were able to fit fMRI sensors onto musicians in the act of performing, the full impact of music on the brain became dazzlingly apparent.

 fMRI image of the several brain regions activated by listening to music.
-(Image Credit: sciencenordic.com)
+(Image Credit: "How music touches the brain," in sciencenordic.com)

 This Is Your Brain on Music